companieshouse/filing-history-data-api/README.md

     ./bin/chs-dev development enable filing-history-data-api

-This will clone the `filing-history-data-api` into the repositories folder.
+This will clone the `filing-history-data-api` into the `./repositories` folder.
 Any changes to the code, or resources will automatically trigger a rebuild and relaunch.